 - Cost of living in Blackfoot is 11.5% cheaper than the national average.

-Blackfoot is known as the “Potato Capital of the World,” celebrated at the Idaho Potato Museum, which highlights the history of potato farming.
-The city is connected by Interstate 15 along its western edge, linking it to other major cities like Pocatello.
-Jensen Grove Park is a popular destination for outdoor enthusiasts, featuring a lake for boating and fishing.
+Blackfoot is Known as the ‘Potato Capital of the World’.
+It is celebrated at the Idaho Potato Museum, which highlights the history of potato farming.
+The Interstate 15 runs along its western edge and links it to other major cities like Pocatello.
+Jensen Grove Park also offers boating and fishing for outdoor enthusiasts.

 #4 Payette